 - Promote and contribute to achieving of EU Mission "Restore our ocean and waters by 2030" objectives - Enlarge and strengthen the NEBS, contributing to the work of the EU4Ocean Coalition.
-Consequently, each project has to meet at least 5 mandatory criteria of the Network of European Blue Schools. - Promote collaborative learning practices with staff and students via eTwinning as key tool to intercultural learning and giving opportunities to bring a clear European dimension - Engage students, youth, teachers, school leaders, and the wider school community in the pursuit of ocean and water literacy and sustainability.
+Consequently, all schools are either an EU blue school or have applied to become an EU blue school.
+You may check the mandatory and optional criteria on how to become a European Blue School here1 - Promote collaborative learning practices with staff and students via eTwinning as key tool to intercultural learning and giving opportunities to bring a clear European dimension - Engage students, youth, teachers, school leaders, and the wider school community in the pursuit of ocean and water literacy and sustainability.